coolbutuseless/colorfast/README.md

   R integer)
 - `int_to_col()` convert a packed integer color to a hexadecimal color

+#### C API

+The C-level functions for converting colors are now exported via the `LinkingTo` mechanism, which means other R packages can call the C functions provided by this package.
+See the “C API” vignette for more details.

 ## Installation

 This package can be installed from CRAN